Patterns for building console games in C

 I focused a lot on avoiding code redundancy.
 After a lot of Googling about using Design Patterns in C, I landed on an article[^1] by Adam Petersen.

 It turned out I had to use function pointers to simulate the Strategy Pattern.
-I had never used this functionality before, so I got to try it!
+I had never used them before, so I got to try something new!

 I first needed to define some function pointers for each strategy.